gautamojha1997/Chord-and-CAN-algorithm-using-Akka-Framework/README.md

 ### 2. CAN

-1. Adding a node : Add the created node.
+1.Adding a node : Add the created node.

 - Adding first node: